 Most of the du’as I know are the du’as that my dear mother taught me when I was young and I recite those same du’as every day as an adult now!
 Imagine the ajar (rewards) that my mother is accumulating for every time I make those du’as?
 To one day reap the rewards of teaching our children and for their protection, we should strive to teach our kids du’as because du’a is the “weapon of the believers.”

-Even though there is hundreds of du’as to learn, we should not overwhelm children.
-Aim to teach them what you think is simple in the beginning.
-Children actually find it interesting and fun to learn some new du’a everyday.
+Even though there are hundreds of du’as to learn, we should not overwhelm children.
+Aim to teach your child/children what you think is simple in the beginning.
+Children actually find it interesting and fun to learn a new du’a everyday.

 Here are 5 du’as that may be easy for children to learn and memorize, In shaa Allah.

 1. When going out of the home: Bismilaah, Tawakaltu ‘alallaahi, wa laa hawla wa laa quwwata illaa billaah (In the name of Allah, I have placed my trust in Allah, there is no might and no power except by Allah).

 2. When waking from sleep: Alhamdulilaahil-lathee ahyaanaa ba’ada maa amaatanaa wa’ilayhin-nushoor (Praise is to Allah who gives us life after He has caused us to die and to Him is the return.

 3. Before entering the bathroom: Bismilaah, Allaahuma inee a’oothu bika minal-khubthi walkhabaaith (In the name of Allah.
 O Allah, I seek protection in You evil and from the male and female devils.
 And when leaving the bathroom: Ghufraanak (Your Forgiveness).

 4. Du’a to say in the mornings and evening: “A’oothu bikalimaatil-laahit-taammaati min sharri maa khalaq (I seek refuge in the Perfect words of Allah from the evil of what He has created.